JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

     This assumption being violated primarily causes issues with the confidence intervals
     """
     from statsmodels.stats.diagnostic import normal_ad
-    print('Assumption 2: The error terms are normally distributed') print()
+    print('Assumption 2: The error terms are normally distributed', '\n')

     # Calculating residuals for the Anderson-Darling test
     df_results = calculate_residuals(model, features, label)